Skip to main content

 }

-Now, Alice would send <alice_partial_transaction_hex> via Telegram.
+Now, Alice would send <alice_partial_tx_hex> via Telegram.

 Step 2: Bob reviews Alice's partial transaction proposal

-Once Bob receives <alice_partial_transaction_hex>, he will review if the received partial conforms with their prior agreement.
+Once Bob receives <alice_partial_tx_hex>, he will review if the received partial conforms with their prior agreement.
 Since Alice's partial is in hexadecimal format, to review it you first use Bob's wallet to decode it:

 API request